kyleherzog/CodeCasing/README.md

 --------------------------

-Portable class library that converts string identifiers to various code casing styles
+.NET Standard class library that converts string identifiers to various code casing styles

 See the [changelog](CHANGELOG.md) for changes and roadmap.